 As you finish your draft, re-read it to identify sentences that could have been more concise, or framed in a better way to improve its readability.
-Ask yourself what is the action of the specific sentence, who is perpetrating this action.
+Ask yourself what the action of the specific sentence, who is perpetrating this action is.

 That is your passive voice.

 Passive voice or tone consists of a past, past participle or future tense and generally the auxiliary word ‘to be’ is an indication of a passive sentence.
 It always refers to action not being addressed directly.

 b.
 Remove the auxiliary verb